Emergency alerts, desks barricading doors, shoes abandoned in the grass: How the FSU mass shooting upended the campus

 “There’s no words to sort of describe that feeling and that experience.”

-Another college campus – and thousands of students – are now scarred by the lasting trauma of gun violence, transforming the once-idyllic lawns, where students usually gather with books and coffee, into a dreadful reminder of where innocent lives were taken.
+Another college campus – and thousands of students – are now scarred by the lasting trauma of gun violence.

-Two weeks before the semester’s end, just as seniors were gearing up for graduation, two people were killed and five others injured when the suspect, a student at the university and the son of a local sheriff, police said, opened fire.
+Two weeks before the semester’s end, just as seniors were gearing up for graduation, two people were killed and five others injured when the suspect, a student at the university and the son of a local sheriff’s deputy, police said, opened fire.

 D’Onofrio is no stranger to the reality of how gun violence can tear a community apart.
 Thursday’s shooting comes seven years after the bloodbath in Parkland, Florida, when a mass shooting at Marjory Stoneman Douglas High School killed 17 people and wounded 17 others, ripping the community apart.